Written ca. 2002.

 “Oh, I think you know.”

 Yeah, he knew.
 “I mean what the hell are you doing with that?”

 “Nothing right now, but I plan on getting high with you.”

 “Oh, I see how it is.
 I’m here in case you get caught, that way you can say it was my idea, and my stuff, well fuck that!
 I’m outta here.”
 He stood up and headed to the door.

 “Fuck you Charlie!
 I wanted you here because I have a crush on you.
 I thought we could hang out and have fun together.”

 “Yes, right.
 I’m serious.”

 “Have you ever even done that stuff before?”

 Plenty of times, he could tell just by looking at her, that it was two maybe three times, tops.
 “You know that stuff rots your brains, I can’t remember my middle name anymore.”

+She held back a laugh.
 “I’m not too worried about that.”